wrex/rexs.tips/content/guitar/tests/min-penta/pans/min-i-iv/index.md

 backing track with the Am pentatonic scale:

 1. Play the root note of the underlying chord on the downbeat of 1 in each measure.
-Play the note A over Am, and E over E7.
+Play the note A over Am, and D over Dm.

   * First just play just the root by itself, with different rhythms and dynamics, but be sure to hit the right root on the downbeat of 1.
 Be sure to